Today’s Quote: “It is the mark of an educated mind to be able to entertain a thought without accepting it.” ~ Aristotle

 I’ve come to the conclusion that of all the problems I face these days, the most critical is money.
 The sages say that the love of money is the root of all evil and that money can’t buy happiness.
 Well, guess what?
 I don’t love money but I do like having it.
 I agree that it can’t buy happiness but it can pay off a lot of misery and help pave the road to happiness.
 Hell, I’ll settle for being able to rent a little happiness or take a little vacation from my misery.

 All I want is a simple but comfortable life.
-But why, for the love of God, is a simple life such a difficult and complicated goal to achieve?
+But why is a simple life such a difficult and complicated goal to achieve?
 I’ve reached the point in my life when I think I deserve a little comfort and a few less complications.
 But apparently, that isn’t my destiny.
 My destiny seems to be one of constant frustration while teetering on the edge of poverty.
 To paraphrase Yoda, “Depressing the future is.”

 Sounds like fun.
 After Mr. and Mrs. Romig retired, Mrs. Romig insisted her husband accompany her on her trips to Wal-Mart.
 Unfortunately, Mr. Romig was like most men–he found shopping boring and preferred to get in and get out.
 Equally unfortunately, Mrs. Romig was like most women, and loved to browse.
 One day Mrs. Romig received the following letter from her local Wal-Mart.